|Email to Instructors||

 To earn a grade, students must add thoughtful annotations, questions, and responses to the reading assignments using Perusal.
 The assignments are graded according to the quality, frequency, and value added by the context of each annotation and response to others' annotations.
 There are no extensions granted, as the reading is due prior to the accompanying lecture period.
 You can complete the assignment any time up until the day of the lecture.
 Feel free to read ahead!

-A quiz in your discussion section is typically based on (though not identical to) a homework problem from the homework turned in Monday of that week.
-The particular problem given in each discussion section is chosen at random and thus its difficulty will vary throughout the semester.
+A quiz will occur in your discussion section to give you feedback on your ability to utilize your understanding of the previous week's physics content to answer qualitative and quantitative questions.
+Partial credit is given based on the quality of the response.
+The questions can be based on (though not identical to) a homework problem from the homework turned in Monday of that week or the previous week's lectures and reading.
 Quiz numbering corresponds to HW numbering.
 Quizzes are given only on Tuesday or Wednesday.
-Two diagnositic quizzes, each worth 2 points, are given at the beginning and end of the semester, and serve as diagnostic tools to evaluate your overall conceptual knowledge of electricity and magnetism.
+Two diagnostic quizzes, each worth 2 points, are given at the beginning and end of the semester, and serve as diagnostic tools to evaluate your overall conceptual knowledge of electricity and magnetism.
 The first quiz is scored based on completion of the quiz at the assigned time and while proctored by your TA.
 The final quiz is scored based on your question performance while proctored by a TA in your discussion section.
 Quizzes will not be assigned during exam weeks, and the Quiz time will be used by your TA to help you review for the exam.